0

 How Long Does Skincare Take to Work?

 How Long Does Skincare Take to Work?
-From Instant Results to Long-Term Change - The Science of Skin and Routines
+From Instant Results to Long-Term Change

-My Case for Slow Skincare: Why the Marathon Wins
+My Case for Slow Skincare: Why the 'Marathon' Wins

-Over the years, I’ve learned that this is one of the biggest reasons we feel our skincare “isn’t working.”
+But over the years, I’ve learned that this is one of the biggest reasons we feel our skincare “isn’t working.”

-We give up too soon.
+We often give up too soon.

 We forget that skin biology doesn’t operate on the same instant-gratification timeline we’ve grown used to.